[Review] Asrock x300 as Home Server

 • Better sqlite logs to see who actually uses it

-Exploring SQLite content 📌
+Exploring SQLite saved content 📌

 I made similar thing Check whats in there